| |

 18a.
 You may attach the front bumper

-with two (2) 1" wide x 1/8" thick max straps, welded 2" total to
+with two (2) 1" wide x 1/8" thick max straps, welded 2"

-welded to frame.
+the strap total welded to frame.
 You

 • Bumpers may be no higher than 24" from bottom of bumper